-Political parties play an important role in engaging with electors to encourage them to take part in elections.
-The Electoral Commission can provide userfriendly resources for parties to use as part of their canvassing activities.
+Candidates play an important role in engaging with electors to encourage them to take part in elections.
+The Electoral Commission can provide user-friendly resources for candidates to use as part of their canvassing activities.

 EasyVote pack for voters

-At the beginning of the advance voting period each enrolled voter will receive a personal information pack containing:
+At the beginning of the advance voting period each enrolled voter for the by-election will receive a personal information pack containing: